ATTENTION NEW APPLICANTS

 Gain experience using accommodations in high school that reflect those permitted in college.

-Keep in mind that modifications that lower academic standards are not allowed in higher education.
+Keep in mind that modifications that lower academic standards are not allowed in higher

 -

-Familiarize yourself with who the service providers are and what other support personnel are available, and then use their services on a regular basis.
+Familiarize yourself with who the service providers are and what other support personnel are available,

-For example, if you are a regional center client or Department of Rehabilitation consumer, learn who your contacts are for these agencies.
+For example, if you are a regional center client or Department of Rehabilitation consumer,

 -